 “We must accept this.
 If we unbalance nature, humankind will suffer.
 Furthermore, as people alive today, we must consider future generations: a clean environment is a human right like any other.
 It is therefore part of our responsibility towards others to ensure that the world we pass on is as healthy, if not healthier, than when we found it.
 This is not quite such a difficult proposition as it might sound.
 For although there is a limit to what we as individuals can do, there is no limit to what a universal response might achieve.
 It is up to us as individuals to do what we can, however little that may be.”

-For many, religious and non-religious alike, His Holiness the Dalai Lama is a source of great inspiration.
-As a global initiative, we are delighted to offer our efforts with the wish that His Holiness may live a healthy and long life continuing to unite and inspire us to act as one world family.
+For many, religious and non-religious alike, the Dalai Lama is a source of great inspiration.
+As a global initiative, we are delighted to offer our efforts with the wish that he may live a healthy and long life continuing to unite and inspire us to act as one world family.

 Greta Thunberg has become the world’s most famous teenager.
 She is known for her campaigning all over the world against climate change.